Centril/rfcs/text/0000-uniform-generic-bounds.md

   `for<...>` binder is included.
 Variables in nested `for<...>` are not part of `Pi` and `Li`.

-+ `xi`, denote a pattern which is a parameter of a closure including an optional type `Ti` if it is specified.
++ `xi` denote a pattern which is a parameter of a closure including an optional type `Ti` if it is specified.

 + `Tr` denote the optionally specified return type of a closure.